 Generally speaking, those interested in precious metals and who want to protect their assets from inflation have a decision: should I buy gold or silver?
-This is a great question and there are many debating factors to consider before any choice can be made.
-There is no simple answer as every portfolio and individual is different.
+This is a great question; there are many debating factors to consider before making any choice.
+There is no simple answer, as every portfolio and individual is different.

-It just doesn’t make sense to not have these kinds of conversations even if it’s with yourself.
-Should I buy gold or silver is what many people are trying to decide, but what it boils down to in the end is your personal preference.
+It just doesn’t make sense not to have these kinds of conversations, even if it’s with yourself.
+Many people are trying to decide whether I buy gold or silver, but what it boils down to in the end is your personal preference.
 A well-balanced portfolio could be key to your financial survival.
-If you’re top heavy in dollars while the dollar is being heavily inflated, there’s a good chance at some point gold and silver bullion could be unaffordable!
+If you’re top-heavy in dollars while the dollar is being heavily inflated, there’s a good chance that gold and silver bullion could be unaffordable at some point!

 We advise your precious metals portfolio be well diversified with a 20 – 40% position in gold bullion and a 30 – 50% position in silver bullion.
 Plan on holding on to it long term.